Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - **Store Password** – Set the store password or set no password after clicking the supplied button.
 This option will generally only be set to a password for PKCS12 files containing a private key.
 - **Inventory Schedule** – Set a schedule for running Inventory jobs or none, if you choose not to schedule Inventory at this time.

 **3b.
-(Optional) Schedule a PEM SSH Discovery Job**
+(Optional) Schedule a PEM_PKCS12 Discovery Job**

-Rather than manually creating PEM SSH certificate stores, you can schedule a Discovery job to search an orchestrated server and find them.
+Rather than manually creating PEM_PKCS12 certificate stores, you can schedule a Discovery job to search an orchestrated server and find them.

 First, in Keyfactor Command navigate to Certificate Locations =\> Certificate Stores.
 Select the Discover tab and then the Schedule button.
 Complete the dialog and click Done to schedule.